AnnMarieW/dmc-theme-builder/README.md

 # Dash Mantine Components Theme Builder

+Mantine comes with a great default theme that works in both light and dark modes.
+If you’re new to Dash Mantine Components (DMC), it’s best to start with the default theme.
+It’s designed to make your apps look great without needing to write any additional CSS.

+If you want to customize the theme, start by making changes to the  **[Theme Object](https://www.dash-mantine-components.com/theme-object)** in the `MantineProvider`.
+This lets you set global defaults, ensuring a consistent design across your app and reducing the need for individual component overrides.

 ### Customize Your Dash App's Theme

-Mantine comes with a great default theme that works in both light and dark modes.
-This theme is defined in a **[Theme Object](https://www.dash-mantine-components.com/theme-object)**, which is a dictionary of settings you can change to suit your needs.
+The theme is defined in a `theme` object, which is a dictionary of settings you can change to suit your needs.
 You can customize things like colors, border radius, spacing and breakpoints, fonts and text styles, component defaults and more!

 To make changes, simply create a new theme dictionary with your settings.
 Mantine will automatically merge it with the default theme, so you only need to include what you want to change.

 For a full list of options, check out the **[Theme Object documentation](https://www.dash-mantine-components.com/theme-object)**.